-Dr. J. Michael Simpson is a member of the Spine Team at Tuckahoe Orthopaedics.
+Dr. J. Michael Simpson has been a member of the Spine Team at Tuckahoe Orthopaedics since 1991.
 He received his medical degree from the Medical College of Ohio.
-After completing his internship and residency, he was awarded a Spine fellowship at the Rothman Institute & Thomas Jefferson University Hospital in Philadelphia.
+After completing his internship and residency, he was awarded a spine fellowship at the Rothman Institute & Thomas Jefferson University Hospital in Philadelphia.
 This fellowship offered him the unique opportunity to receive both orthopedic and neurosurgical training.
 (A fellowship is a specialized training program that a physician chooses to pursue after completing medical school and residency training.)

 He is actively engaged in research and the development of various spinal instrumentation implants.
 Dr. Simpson believes that patient expectations have changed over the course of the last few decades.
 Many of his elderly patients now have a stronger desire to remain active and stay independent.
 This change in attitude has encouraged him to refine surgical techniques and instrumentation to deal with the complex spine issues that can accompany the “aging spine.”

 He holds the honor of being named one of Richmond Magazine’s “Top Doctors” in Spine Surgery every year since the category was implemented in 2012.
 He also received a Bedside Manner award by OurHealth Magazine this year.

 Dr. Simpson grew up in La Plata, Maryland.
 He loved playing baseball as a child and he played on his high school and college baseball teams.
-In his free time, Dr. Simpson enjoys spending time with his four daughters as well as boating, fishing and woodworking.
+In his free time, Dr. Simpson enjoys spending time with his four daughters and two granddaughters as well as boating, fishing and woodworking.

 3400 Haydenpark Lane